leowucn/captain/README.md

 ## What is it?

-Captain is a smart clipboard recorder, a dictionary and a vocabulary builder which is created for learning English.
+Captain is a smart clipboard recorder, a dictionary and a vocabulary builder which is created deliberately for learning English.

 ## Features